Adopt a Foster Dog and Be Their Hero!

 Honestly, pet fairs can be overwhelming.
 For Henry’s pet fair, I arrived about an hour early to figure out where each breed and type of dog would be and then walked around a little.

-This particular pet fair was with a yard sale for a fundraiser.
+This particular pet fair included a yard sale as a fundraiser.
 So there was plenty to do while waiting.
-I had a yard sale junkie friend who went with me for support.
+My yard sale junkie friend who accompanied me that day loved this part.

 Paws up when the foster dogs arrive